Table of contents

-Yes, VCs and Angels do want to be assured that their financials are presented in compliance with GAAP.
+Yes, VCs and Angels do want to be assured that their financials are presented on an accrual basis in accordance with GAAP principles.
 The tricky thing is… very few early stage startups can actually afford to do this.
 What the heck do these financials, and GAAP, really mean?

 Let me break it down.